sspanak/dimmusaurus/src/py/bio/templates/bio/bio-en.md

 ### Renaissance

-Then the story jumps to the summer of 2004, when I started writing music again.
-The first tune from this period is “Мойто” (“Mine”, or ”My Thing”) and was born without effort, almost by itself.
-One evening I wanted to hear how a guitar riff I made up will sound if I add drums and bass guitar to it.
-The next day Deus ex machina started spinning at full speed and through my hands which served only as instrument, the music emerged.
-While I was writing this tune, I thought to myself – why don’t I make out of this one another song for the others… or for the music player, as I was imagining it back then.
-This time I really put an effort to do it as I wanted to.
+Then the story jumps to the summer of 2004, when I went back to writing music again.
+The first tune from this period is “Мойто” (“Mine”, or ”My Thing”) and was born without much effort.
+One evening I wanted to hear how a guitar riff, that I invented back in 1999 would sound, if drums and bass guitar were playing along.
+On the next day, Deus ex Machina started spinning at full speed and through my hands, which served only as an instrument, the music emerged.
+While I was working, I thought to myself, “I want to make a great tune out of this one”.
+And so I did!

-After “Mine” I wrote more tunes, which sounded better and better.
+After “Mine”, I became very productive.
+In the next two years I wrote eight more tunes, that sounded better and better.

-After I finished school in 2006, I began experimenting with different sound techniques – both in recording and music composition.
-At the end of the summer I decided to turn a poem I wrote a year ago into a black metal song and then – the outstanding blockbuster “С.М.Р.А.Д.”
+In 2006, I began experimenting with different techniques, both in terms of recording and music composition.
+At the end of the summer, I decided to turn a poem written a year ago, into a black metal song and then, the outstanding blockbuster “С.М.Р.А.Д.”
 (S.T.I.N.K.) was born.
-This was my first real song.
+This was my first real song in which I actually sing.
 It was also the first time I used a real guitar instead of computer generated sound.
-I used my good old acoustic Cremona Rose to do the recording.
-Of course the sound was distorted as it had to sound evil and “true” like the black metal from the 1990s.
-The vocals or perhaps – the screaming was also as true as possible.
+I played my good old acoustic Cremona Rose for the recording.
+Of course, I still had to use the computer to add distortion and effects, to make it sound “trve” and evil.
+I wanted the entire song to be similar to the early Black Metal music from the 1990s.
+As you can imagine, the vocal part, or shall I say, the screaming part, was also “trve”.

 ### Up, up and away